GGPOKER

 A Poker Journal: Keep a record of your sessions in a poker journal.
 Jot down important details like the date, time, location, stakes, and hands played.
 Reflect on each session and identify patterns and areas for improvement.

 Seek Feedback: Don’t play in isolation; seek the wisdom of others.
 Engage with fellow players, coaches, or online communities to gain fresh perspectives on your gameplay.
-By turning your gaze inward and dissecting your own gameplay, you can unlock the secrets to improving your poker game and learn poker with beginner-friendly tools.
+Turning the analysis back on your own decisions — where your reads were wrong, where your sizing was off — is where most of the improvement is.

 Unmasking Poker Patterns: The Telltale Clues